bijju089/aurora-theme/README.md

   - We always recommend you to use latest version of namelessmc.
 - Latest version of browser (Internet Explorer not supported)
 ### Supported Modules
+- Resources
+- Store
-- ?
+- Members
-- Modules that are not listed here should support Aurora template as there are no css changes for this template.
+- Modules that are not listed here should support Aurora template

 ## Configuring Theme